daidodo/format-imports/CONTRIBUTING.md

 You can specify test cases to run by changing the 2nd parameter of `runTestSuite`:

 - `runTestSuite(examples)` will run all test cases.
-- `runTestSuite(examples, 'some/folder')` will test test cases under `examples/some/folder/`, including sub-folders.
+- `runTestSuite(examples, 'some/folder')` will run test cases under `examples/some/folder/`, including sub-folders.
-- `runTestSuite(examples, 'folder/name')` will test single use case `examples/folder/name.origin.ts`.
-(Please note `.origin.ts` is not included in the parameter)
+- `runTestSuite(examples, 'folder/name')` will run single test case `examples/folder/name.origin.ts`.
+(Please note that `.origin.ts` is not included in the parameter)
-- `runTestSuite(examples, 'folder/default')` will test single test case `examples/folder/origin.ts`.
+- `runTestSuite(examples, 'folder/default')` will run single test case `examples/folder/origin.ts`.

 #### Configuration Files

-You can provide custom config files to your examples to test all scenarios.
+You can provide config files to your test cases to cover different scenarios.

 - `import-sorter.json`

   Configurations from `import-sorter.json` will be MERGED from current folder to its parent and so on until `src/test/suite/examples/`.
 The closer to the example, the higher precedence.

-  That means you can put general configs in the parent folders, and example specific configs in the current folder.
+  That means you can put general configs in the parent folders, and test case specific configs in the current folder.
 It's also ok if there is no `import-sorter.json`, which means the parent's configs will be used.

 - `tsconfig.json`

-  If you need to customize TypeScript compiler options for your test cases, you can add a `tsconfig.json` file in your example folder.
+  If you need to customize TypeScript compiler options for your test cases, you can add a `tsconfig.json` in your test case folder.

   Please note that `tsconfig.json` is NOT inheritable, which means parent folders' `tsconfig.json` will not affect the children.
 If there is no `tsconfig.json`, the TypeScript compiler options will be undefined.